Content on this page was generated by AI and has not been manually reviewed.

 How can I test for DNS leaks?

 Visit a DNS leak test site while the VPN is active.
 If your real DNS appears, you have a leak.
 To fix it, enable DNS leak protection in the VPN extension or app, or switch to a VPN provider with strong DNS safeguards.
-Vpn unlimited extension chrome
+Forticlient vpn not working on mac heres how to fix it and a complete mac VPN troubleshooting guide 2026

 Will a free VPN block streaming sites?